 |Washington County was named after George Washington.
 It was a renaming of the earlier Washington District.|

-Washington County was laid off by an Act of the Legislature of North Carolina, passed in November of 1777, and was made to include the whole of the territory afterward erected into the state of Tennessee.
+Washington County was laid off by a Legislative Act of the Legislature of North Carolina, passed in November of 1777, and was made to include the whole of the territory afterward erected into the state of Tennessee.
 The first magistrates appointed were James Robertson, Valentine Sevier, John Carter, John Sevier, Jacob Womack, Robert Lucas, Andrew Greer, John Shelby, Jr., George Russell, William Bean, Zachariah Isbell, John McNabb, Thomas Houghton, William Clark, John McMahan, Benjamin Gist, John Chisolm, Joseph Wilson, William Cobb, Thomas Stuart, Michael Woods, Richard White, Benjamin Wilson, Charles Robertson, William McNabb, Thomas Price, and Jesse Watson.

 The first session of the court of pleas and quarter sessions was begun and held on February 23, 1778.
 John Carter was chosen chairman; John Sevier, clerk; Valentine Sevier, sheriff; James Stuart, surveyor; John MeMahan, register; Jacob Womack, straymaster; John Carter, entry taker, and Samuel Lyle, John Gilliland, Richard Wooldridge, Emanuel Carter, William Ward, V. Dillingbam, and Samuel and John Smith, constables.
 At the next term of the court, which was held at Charles Robertson's in May following, the rates of taxation were fixed as follows: